jannispkz/sharedeverything/README.md

 3. Requires Cardinal Components API
 4. Built for Minecraft 1.21.4

+**Note**: This mod is designed to run **server-side only**.
+I built and tested it for my server environment and did not test client-side functionality, since the mod doesn't require installation on both server and client.

 ### Recommended Companion Mod

 I highly recommend using [SharedInv](https://modrinth.com/mod/sharedinv) alongside this mod to sync inventories between players as well.
 This creates a complete shared experience where health, hunger, effects, AND inventory are all synchronized across the team.